ramikhreim1/aws-ghost-deployment/README.md

 * Terraform v0.14.x installed

 # Deploying the Infrastructure
-We will use Terraform to deploy the multiple infrastructure components within AWS.
+Use Terraform to deploy the multiple infrastructure components within AWS.

-We will have to deploy everything from scratch, including:
+This will deploy everything from scratch, including:

 A VPC with required subnets and other networking components An EC2 Auto Scaling group to self heal in case of hardware failure An Application Load Balancer to direct trafic to the active instance A RDS instance as our managed DB solution.
+Automate the deployment of Install Ghost on instance using the EC2 user data /user_data/ghost_init.sh

 ## Usage